 Additional Social Work Grad Schools

-University of Chicago is one of the top five MSW programs in the nation, but offers the MSW with just two areas of specialization.
+University of Chicago offers the MSW with just two areas of specialization.
 The MSW in clinical practice prepares students for counseling roles; the MSW in Social Administration focuses on program management and advocacy.
 There are several choices for program enrollment: the full time day program, part time day program, 15 month accelerated program, and extended evening program.

-Case Western Reserve University refers to their master’s program in social work as a Masters in Social Administration.
-Regardless of the title it is one of the top programs in the nation and meets all of the social work licensing requirements for the State of Ohio.
+Case Western Reserve University refers to their master's program in social work as a Masters in Social Administration.
+Regardless of the title it is one of the well-known programs in the nation and meets all of the social work licensing requirements for the State of Ohio.
 Areas of specialization include Community & Social Development, and Direct Practice, which offers further specializations in such areas as drug & alcohol counseling, children & families, adult mental health, and aging social work.

-Fordham University offers its top ranked MSW program in two locations, with campuses in Manhattan and in West Harrison, NY.
+Fordham University offers MSW program in two locations, with campuses in Manhattan and in West Harrison, NY.
 There are two basic academic tracks: the MSW in Clinical Studies which trains students for working with individuals and groups, and the MSW in Administration which focuses on program management and policy.
 There are also specific specializations for work n Children & Families; Substance Abuse; Social Work & Law; Older Persons and their Families, and Global Service.

 Social Work Professional Associations